Updated 06.29.2026

 Moving Forward

 Excessive talking is a legitimate and research-supported symptom of ADHD [1,5].
 It reflects differences in impulse control and executive functioning rather than personality flaws or intentional behavior.
 Notably, talking a lot does not automatically mean someone has ADHD.
 Diagnosis depends on persistence, impairment, and overall symptom patterns.
+At Remedy Psychiatry, we often see patients feel relieved once they understand whether their speech patterns fit ADHD or another condition.

 If you are unsure whether your symptoms reflect ADHD or another mental health condition, a structured evaluation with an online psychiatrist can provide clarity and next steps.